Immigration and Nationality Act (INA): How Does It Work?

 This is just a sample of the aspects that INA regulates, which serve as a reference to know where to find the appropriate information.
 However, you do not need to review every line of the public law in detail to make an immigration petition or process.

-The steps are simplified in the forms used for immigration procedures.
-In addition, an immigration attorney can explain how determinations are made and recommend what strategy to follow with your case.
+Most immigration forms provide step-by-step instructions for eligibility and to apply.
+In addition, an immigration attorney can explain your legal options and recommend what strategy to follow with your case.

 Enforcement of Immigration Laws

-The implementation of immigration laws changed after the passage of the Homeland Security Act of 2002.
+The implementation of immigration laws changed after the Homeland Security Act of 2002.
 At that time, the Department of Homeland Security (DHS) was created.
 This United States government agency is in charge of protecting the country.
-You can find out more through the agency’s website DHS.gov.
+You can find out more through the agency’s website, DHS.gov.

-Under the direction of the Secretary of Homeland Security, the following offices are linked to the enforcement and administration of immigration laws:
+Under the direction of the DHS Secretary, the following offices enforce and administer U.S. immigration laws:

 - United States Citizenship and Immigration Services (USCIS): Performs administrative functions related to immigration.
 For example, the application for lawful permanent resident status (or “green card”), or petition for immediate relatives, among others.

-- U.S. Customs and Border Protection (CBP): Protects U.S. borders and ports of entry.
+- U.S. Customs and Border Protection (CBP): CBP and immigration officers protect U.S. borders and ports of entry.

-- United States Immigration and Customs Enforcement Service (ICE): Locates and prevents security threats at the country’s borders.
+- U.S. Immigration and Customs Enforcement (ICE): Locates and prevents national security threats at the country’s borders.

 A person who is not a citizen of the United States can be excluded from the country.
-This is called deportation, and it happens when you break an immigration law or commit more serious criminal offenses, such as an aggravated felony.
+This process is deportation or removal.
+Deportation generally involves people who break immigration laws or commit more serious criminal offenses, such as an aggravated felony.

 A Nation of Immigrants

-The United States has recognized that it is a nation of immigrants and one of its most important pillars is family reunification.
-Millions of people from around the world have immigrated to the U.S. and have contributed to making the country one of the most influential world powers, particularly in terms of economic growth.
+The United States is a nation of immigrants and one of its most important pillars is family reunification.
+Millions of people have immigrated to the U.S. from all around the world.
+Immigrants have contributed to making the country one of the most influential world powers, particularly in terms of economic growth.

 However, there are also political opinions that are very critical of the immigration system of the United States.
-Some want immigration procedures to be simplified and expanded to make entry more flexible.
-Others worry about the security of the country, in part because of the terrorist attacks of September 2001.
+Some want simplification of immigration procedures and more flexible entry.
+Others worry about illegal immigration and the security of the country.

 Have Immigration Questions?